facebook/FAI-PEP/specifications/docker/README.md

 The script to benchmark caffe2 can be found [here](https://github.com/facebook/FAI-PEP/blob/master/specifications/docker/docker_pytorch.sh).
 It is more complicated, as it includes a test that benchmarks the both the accuracy and performance on the imagenet validation dataset.

 In order to do that, you need to map the local imagenet directory to a directory in the docker `-v <local imagenet directory>:/tmp/imagenet`.
 Then the script takes over the rest.

+If you want to try out the benchmark on imagenet dataset, when invoking script `/tmp/docker_pytorch.sh`, add argument `/tmp/imagenet`.
+If you just want to try out the plain benchmarking, run it without the argument.
 ```
 git clone git@github.com:facebook/FAI-PEP.git
 docker pull ubuntu:16.04